lvyunze/fiber-rbac/README.md

 This is a Role-Based Access Control (RBAC) service built using Go Fiber.
 It supports SQLite, MySQL, and PostgreSQL databases.

 ## Features
-- User management (CRUD operations)
+- User management
-- Role management (CRUD operations)
+- Role management
-- Permission management (CRUD operations)
+- Permission management
 - JWT authentication
 - Support for multiple databases (SQLite, MySQL, PostgreSQL)